 Welcome to Living Environment!

 This course is a Regents level course, which of course means that students will be taking the Living Environment Regents at the end of it.
-In order to sit for the exam one must earn 1,200 lab minutes.
+In order to sit for the exam one must earn 1,200 minutes of lab time.
 Don't worry - I will help you track your earned minutes.
-This class is often challenging for those taking it because for most this is their first Regents level science course.
-Together, with your hard work and dedication, Living Environment should prove to be an enriching experience!
+This class is often challenging for those taking it because, for most, this is their first Regents level science course.
+Together, with your hard work and dedication, the class should prove to be an enriching experience!

 Welcome to Anatomy & Physiology!